efrecon/dew/README.md

 across platforms.
 This script aims at running development-oriented environments in the form a Docker container based on an image with the tooling of your requiring, from within the current directory.
-In most cases, this allows for transient environments, as all is required on the host is a Docker daemon.
+In most cases, this allows for transient environments, as all is required on the host is a Docker daemon and images that can be garbage collected once done.
 Consquently, you should be able to keep OS installation to a minimal and run most activities from within containers and in a transparent way.

 This scripts takes some inspiration from [lope] with the addition of being able to read configurations for known environments.
 This minimises typing and